react-navigation/react-navigation.github.io/docs/hello-react-navigation.md

 ## Adding a second route

-The `<RootStack />` component doesn't accept any props -- all configuration is specified in the `options` parameter to the `createStackNavigator` function.
+The `<AppContainer />` component doesn't accept any props -- all configuration is specified in the `options` parameter to the `AppNavigator` `createStackNavigator` function.
 We left the `options` blank, so it just uses the default configuration.
 To see an example of using the `options` object, we will add a second screen to the stack navigator.

 ```js
 // Other code for HomeScreen here...